Are You Holy Flood Ready?, View Community Meeting

 Where do I go for the latest updates regarding any concerns related to the Holy Fire areas and flooding or debris flows?
 Visit www.RivCoReady.org/StormReady.
 This is primary notification site regarding possible incidents and additional resources are being posted regularly including risk maps.

-The City in partnership with several other resource agencies will host a special community meeting to discuss the risks, plans we have in place to protect the community, and what you can do to prepare and respond in the event of a potential rain event.
+The City in partnership with several other resource agencies hosted a special community meeting to discuss the risks, plans we have in place to protect the community, and what you can do to prepare and respond in the event of a potential rain event.

 Date: Monday, November 5, 2018